The Deadly Spawn: Plot

 Back at the house, Pete, Ellen and Frankie seek out Uncle Herb to get his opinion on the creatures, only to find him being devoured by the spawn.
 As the adult creature emerges and charges them, they run upstairs to barricade themselves in Charles's bedroom.
 Charles distracts the adult by turning on a radio, which it eats, causing an electrical fire which burns it.
 Pete and the others then see Kathy arriving and pull her into the bedroom just in time to save her from the beast.
 The teens decide to head for Pete's bedroom, where there is a phone to call for help, but as they emerge, the adult creature pounces on them.
 Pete flees to another room and from there onto the roof; Frankie and Kathy run up to the attic, while Ellen stays in Charles' room.
 The creature breaks down the door, bites Ellen's head off and throws her body out the window.
-Peter returns through the attic window; but traumatized after seeing Ellen's body as well as his parents' car, the latter signaling to him they never left for their trip, he becomes unhinged, fighting with Frankie to open the attic door, which attracts the creature.
+Pete returns through the attic window; but traumatized after seeing Ellen's body as well as his parents' car, the latter signaling to him they never left for their trip, he becomes unhinged, fighting with Frankie to open the attic door, which attracts the creature.

 Meanwhile, Charles has concocted a plan: he has filled a prop head with explosive flash powder, with a frayed electrical cord trailing behind to act as a fuse.
-He arrives in the attic before the creature can attack Peter and the others, spurring the creature into devouring the prop head.
+He arrives in the attic before the creature can attack Pete and the others, spurring the creature into devouring the prop head.
 However, the cord proves too short to plug into an outlet.
 One of the spawn creatures appears and attacks Charles, but gets in the way of the adult when it lunges at Charles and ends up being eaten.
 Now that the monster is distracted and its mouth close enough, Charles manages to get to the outlet, igniting the powder and blowing up the adult.

 With the threat revealed, a massive hunt is mobilized.
 Policemen and townspeople go around killing the alien spawn and burning the remains.
 Millie returns to the house to care for Pete and Charles as best she can, while we see Frankie and Kathy sitting in the back of a police vehicle.
 Pete, very catatonic, is put into an ambulance.
 Millie and Charles leave with some officers in the back of a police car.
 That night, a lone patrolman stands guard outside the house.
 His contact on the CB radio is confident that the spawn has been wiped out, but then the patrolman hears a low rumbling, and sees the hill by the house lift up, revealing a fully-grown spawn of colossal size.